Close Menu

 For African businesses and global companies expanding into Africa, the best payment gateway is not just the one that processes a transaction.
 It is the one that fits the market, supports the right payment method, works for your customers and gives your business room to scale.

 AvadaPay is a great fit for businesses seeking payment processing in Central and East Africa, while Zoyk is well-positioned across the wider SADC region.
-VukaPay supports payment processing across West Africa, remittances and global companies entering Africa, while Bitlipa helps businesses connect multiple payment providers through a single aggregation layer.
+VukaPay supports payment processing across Africa, especially for remittances and global companies entering Africa, while Bitlipa helps businesses connect multiple payment providers through a single aggregation layer.

 And for companies entering a new African country, legal and compliance support from firms like Velex Advisory can help ensure proper structuring for long-term growth.